 Forests of Antennas, Oceans of Waves

-is a series of events taking place in Berlin from May to October 2022, consisting of artistic interventions in urban spaces, a conference in cooperation with the Museum of Communication Berlin, and a final exhibition in the project space Liebig12.
+is a series of events taking place in Berlin from May to October 2022, consisting of seven artistic interventions in urban spaces; a conference, scenario workshop and a site-specific sound installation in cooperation with the Museum für Kommunikation Berlin, a concert evening at Panke Culture and a final exhibition in the project space Liebig12.

 All events will be in English.